thisdougb/fsvault-pages/themes/basic/archetypes/default.md

 Introduction text.

-Everything here before more will appear in an RSS reader.
+Everything here before `--more--` will appear in an RSS reader.

 <!--more-->